At a Glance

 ✨Know Your Technical Stuff

-As a Fire and Security Project Engineer, you'll need to demonstrate your technical knowledge.
-Brush up on the latest fire safety regulations, security systems, and project management methodologies relevant to the industry.
+As a Fire and Security Project Engineer, you'll need to demonstrate your knowledge of fire safety regulations and security systems.
+Brush up on the latest technologies and standards in the industry to show that you're well-informed and capable.

 ✨Understand the Company’s Values

-Research the company’s mission and values before the interview.
-Understanding their approach to fire and security solutions will help you align your answers with what they are looking for in a candidate.
+Research the company’s history and values, especially their approach to fire and security solutions.
+This will help you align your answers with what they prioritise, showing that you’re a good cultural fit.

 Interviews are a two-way street.
-Prepare insightful questions about the company's projects, team dynamics, and future goals.
-This shows your genuine interest in the role and helps you assess if it's the right fit for you.
+Prepare insightful questions about their current projects or future plans in the fire and security sector.
+This shows your genuine interest in the role and helps you assess if the company is right for you.